Who wants to be a volunteer? Video parodies voluntourism. A video highlighting the problems with "voluntourism" has gone viral.

 View Part 1 here.
 A metaphor of divine incarnation aptly illustrates the psychology of the search for saviordom in the "white-savior industrial complex," a term often used in reference to the "voluntourist" industry, a new form of for-profit safari in which Westerners pay for short vacation trips, not to see Africa's wildlife but see, meet and provide "altruistic" volunteer services to its people.
 Westerners seeking an opportunity to make a contribution to "Save Africa" are provided with an array of options, including taking care of and paying for the education of orphans, building schools for poor rural children and providing other community services.

-But the voluntourism industry is not limited to Africa.
 Who Wants To Be A Volunteer?
 5 Reasons poverty porn empowers the wrong person.
-By Emily Roenigk.
+Voluntourism.
+The word.

 Where are the children?
 Orphanage voluntourism in Ghana.
+By Hanna Tabea Voelkl.
 Voluntourism.
 ‘Voluntourism’ can do more harm than good.
 Every school year, my university classes are peppered with different organizations making announcements for volunteer trips all over the world.
 ‘Voluntourism’ can do more harm than good.
 4 sustainable organisations to volunteer with – Go Ethically.
 It’s the catalyst for bad voluntourism practices: the organisation.
 If you’re concerned with your impact on the local community, your best bet would be to avoid the big names in volunteer travel and go with a fully responsible service, such as the ones listed below.
+With the right skills, training and attitude, you can make a real impact.
 Upload/number4/WILKINSON-MCCOOL-BOIS.pdf.
 Downloads/Child_sexual_abuse_an_analysis_of_media_case_reporting.pdf.
 HSRC.
 The global perception that sub-Saharan Africa is experiencing a burgeoning ‘AIDS orphan crisis’, coupled with growing trends in volunteer tourism as reported in Time of 26 July (Vacationing like Brangelina), has produced a potentially high-risk situation for already vulnerable young children in the region, asserts LINDA RICHTER.